wigging/rusty/content/rust/vectors.md

 ---
 title: Vectors
-date: December 11, 2022
+date: January 30, 2023
 ---

-A vector is resizable collection that stores items of the same type.
+A vector is a resizable collection that stores items of the same type.
 Its values are stored next to each other in memory.
+The `vec!` macro can be used to initialize a vector.

 ```rust
 // Create a vector of numbers